presentator/presentator/README.md

 #### Increase allowed screens upload size

 By default uploaded screen images are limited to ~7MB max.
-The default should be sufficient for most users but if you need to upload larger screens you can increase the limit from your PocketBase Admin UI:
+The default should be sufficient for most users but if you need to upload larger screens you can increase the limit from your PocketBase Dashboard:
-1. Temporary enable the Collections create/edit controls from _PocketBase Admin UI > Settings > Application > "Hide collection create and edit controls"_ toggle (http://127.0.0.1:8090/_/#/settings).
+1. Temporary enable the Collections create/edit controls from _PocketBase Dashboard > Settings > Application > "Hide collection create and edit controls"_ toggle (http://127.0.0.1:8090/_/#/settings).
-2. Navigate to _PocketBase Admin UI > Collections > screens > "Edit collection" cogwheel_ and click on the `file` field options to update the "Max file size" input.
+2. Navigate to _PocketBase Dashboard > Collections > screens > "Edit collection" cogwheel_ and click on the `file` field options to update the "Max file size" input.
 3. Enable back the _"Hide collection create and edit controls"_ toggle from 1) to prevent accidental schema changes.

 #### Custom terms page url